Absolute gradings on ECH and Heegaard Floer homology: ECH and open book decompositions

-We will now prove a lemma that will be useful to show that the absolute grading is well-defined in $ECH(N,\partial N,\lambda)$ and that $\Psi_1$ preserves the grading. \begin{lemma} Let $\gamma$ be an orbit set obtained from the Reeb orbits of $\lambda$ in the interior of $N$, respectively, and the orbits $e$, $h$, $e'$ or $h'$.
+We will now prove a useful lemma. \begin{lemma} Let $\gamma$ be an orbit set obtained from the Reeb orbits of $\lambda$ in the interior of $N$, respectively, and the orbits $e$, $h$, $e'$ or $h'$.
 Then $\gr(\gamma)\in \Vect(Y)$ is well-defined.
 Moreover,

 \end{lemma} \begin{proof} To see that $\gamma$ has a well-defined grading, first note that there exists $k_0$ such that $\gamma\in ECC^{L_k}(Y,\lambda_k')$ for every $k\ge k_0$.
 So we define $\gr(\gamma)$ using the contact form $\lambda_k'$ for some $k\ge k_0$.
 It follows from Lemma~\ref{lem:cob} that the maps $\Phi_k$ preserve the grading.
 So $\gr(\gamma)\in\Vect(Y)$ is well-defined.